Skip to content

 NYRA runs the recruiter-coordinator function: candidate scheduling, first-touch screening on the criteria you publish, follow-up discipline, hand-off to the human recruiter.

 Paradox (Olivia) gates pricing behind sales calls (~$25K–100K+/yr per third-party reports) and is shaped for QSR/retail high-volume hiring.
-NYRA is $500/mo flat, configured for knowledge-worker hiring, with the screening criteria your recruiter has published.
+NYRA is a small fraction of comparable mid-market salary flat, set up for knowledge-worker hiring, with the screening criteria your recruiter has published.

 Areas of focus